-The third measure of the Public Sector Digitisation Plan 2020-2025 sets out as an objective the creation of personalised and innovative public services that can be framed within European actions, participating with the Member States of the European Union in projects such as the European Blockchain Services Infrastructure (EBSI, a blockchain network that will make it possible to provide public services throughout the European Union in a secure way), or proposals related to data and AI.
-As part of the GobTechLab foreseen in measure No. 3, a blockchain sandbox will be built for the public administration.
+The third measure of the Public Sector Digitisation Plan 2020-2025 sets out as an objective the creation of personalised and innovative public services that can be framed within European actions, participating with the Member States of the European

+Union in projects such as the European Blockchain Services Infrastructure (EBSI, a blockchain network that will make it possible to provide public services throughout the European Union in a secure way), or proposals related to data and AI.
+As part of the GobTechLab foreseen in measure No. 3, a blockchain sandbox will be made available to administrations to work on testing this technology.
+Said sandbox will be presented in March.